Approximate Border Location

 Seasonal and Weather Considerations

-Summer (June-August) brings warm weather (20-27°C) and heavy tourism, increasing wait times to 45 minutes during weekends.
+Summer (June-August) brings warm weather (20-27°C) and heavier tourism, potentially increasing wait times during weekends.
 Winter (December-March) delivers snow (-15 to 0°C) and icy roads, requiring winter tires; check conditions via 511 services.
 Spring and fall are quieter but rainy, so pack waterproof gear.
-Peak holidays, like U.S. Independence Day or Canada Day, see more traffic, so cross early to avoid delays.
+Peak holidays see more traffic, so cross early to avoid delays.

 Planning Your Crossing